-The consolidated government accounts
+■ The consolidated government accounts

 The presentation format of the consolidated government accounts includes the accounts of national and provincial government, and the social security funds.
-In the 2008 Budget Review the coverage of the government accounts is further extended to include more of the entities of central government, currently classified as extra-budgetary agencies, as well as some important public sector entities involved in infrastructure financing and development.
-In the 2008 Budget Review 130 entities are included in the consolidated accounts, bringing the total coverage of the accounts to about 65 per cent of all public entities, covering about 90 per cent of the spending of general government entities.
+In the 2009 Budget Review the coverage of the government accounts is extended to include a total of 155 national and provincial departments and 184 entities of central government, currently classified as extra-budgetary agencies.
+Some government business enterprises are also included in this number, based on the principle that they either sell most of their goods and services produced to government institutions or departments at regulated prices, and are therefore not businesses in the true sense of the word, or they are directly involved in infrastructure financing and development.